 Will Knowsley be accepting unaccompanied refugee children?

-Unaccompanied minors will not be allocated to Knowsley via the Government’s Syrian Resettlement Programme as the UNHCR policy is to try to place with relatives wherever possible.
+Unaccompanied minors will not be allocated to Knowsley via the Government’s Syrian Resettlement Programme as the UNHCR policy is to try to place unaccompanied minors with relatives wherever possible.
 The National Transfer Scheme has been put in place by the Home Office to allocate unaccompanied asylum seeking children (UASC) to Local Authorities across the UK.
-The council considered this scheme recently and set out it’s position regarding UASC in a formal Council Motion which can be found here.
+The council considered this scheme recently and set out its position regarding UASC in a formal Council Motion.

 Who is paying for this?

-Central Government has provided funding to cover the resettlement costs incurred for the five years that Refugees are given Humanitarian Protection.
-After that, they are entitled to apply for British Citizenship or return home if it’s safe to do so.
+Central Government has provided funding to cover the resettlement costs incurred for the five years that Refugees have leave to remain the UK.
+After that, they are entitled to apply for settled status, British Citizenship or return home if it’s safe to do so.

-This money is coming from Central Government’s Foreign Aid budget, and not from local council funds, minimising any possible impact on local services.
+This money is coming from Central Government’s International Development Fund, and not from local council funds, minimising any possible impact on local services.

 How can Knowsley afford to do this when council funds are being cut?